 At Sharp Law Group, we understand these concerns and are ready to help.
 Our lawyers offer practical advice to help individuals find parenting plans that make sense for their specific families.
 We understand how to protect the rights and best interests of our clients, while at the same time presenting plans that will be acceptable to both sides.
 With a solid understanding of the law as well as a compassion toward parents who are dealing with these difficult issues, we have helped many past clients find solutions they can live with.

 Do You Need To Modify An Existing Parenting Time Order?

 After the final parenting plan is ordered, it may become necessary to seek a modification of the plan.
 Perhaps you need to relocate with your children for a job.
 Maybe your working hours have changed and you have more time available to spend with your children.
 Regardless of the reason, it is important to work with an attorney in these matters.
 Modifications are not granted without showing the court there has been a significant change in circumstances.
 Whether you wish to bring a motion for modification or defend against one, we can help.

 Protect Your Rights To Visitation.
 Contact Our Family Law Firm.

 To learn more about your rights and options in parenting plans, contact our visitation lawyers.
-Based in Portage, we also serve clients in Kalamazoo and throughout Southwest Michigan.
+Based in Kalamazoo, we also serve clients in Kalamazoo and throughout Southwest Michigan.

 Free Initial Consultation | Credit Cards Accepted